quii/learn-go-with-tests/mocking.md

 - I feel like if a test is working with **more than 3 mocks then it is a red flag** - time for a rethink on the design
 - Use spies with caution.
 Spies let you see the insides of the algorithm you are writing which can be very useful but that means a tighter coupling between your test code and the implementation. **Be sure you actually care about these details if you're going to spy on them**

 As always, rules in software development aren't really rules and there can be exceptions.
+[Uncle Bob's article of "When to mock"](https://8thlight.com/blog/uncle-bob/2014/05/10/WhenToMock.html) has some excellent pointers.

 ## Wrapping up

-Without mocking you will live in a world of:

-- Important areas of your code untested
+- **Without mocking important areas of your code will be untested**.
+In our case we would not be able to test that our code paused between each print but there are countless other examples.
+Calling a service that _can_ fail?
+Wanting to test your system in a particular state?
+It is very hard to test these scenarios without mocking.
-- Slow tests, resulting in **slow feedback loops**
+- Without mocks you may have to set up databases and other third parties things just to test simple business rules.
+You're likely to have slow tests, resulting in **slow feedback loops**.
+- By having to spin up a database or a webservice to test something you're likely to have **fragile tests** due to the unreliability of such services.

 Once a developer learns about mocking it becomes very easy to over-test every single facet of a system in terms of the _way it works_ rather than _what it does_.
 Always be mindful about **the value of your tests** and what impact they would have in future refactoring.

+In this post about mocking we have only covered **Spies** which are a kind of mock.
+There are different kind of mocks.
+[Uncle Bob explains the types in a very easy and short article](https://8thlight.com/blog/uncle-bob/2014/05/14/TheLittleMocker.html), go read it.